 Harvest Time

-If you don’t have access to fresh nettles, you can buy them online through Mountain Rose Herbs.
+If you don’t have access to fresh nettles, you can buy them online from Amazon or Mountain Rose Herbs

 For more information on water kefir, check out these posts: